marafathussain/RelationalConnectivityTransformer/readme.md

 - **score**: set either of ```piq``` (for PIQ), ```viq``` (for VIQ), ```fiq``` (for FSIQ), ```piq_r``` (for rPIQ), ```viq_r``` (for rVIQ), or ```fiq_r``` (for rFSIQ).

+Please note that this code is configured to run in a 5-folds cross-validation setup.

 ## Installation